Cockatiel Harness: Best Flight Harness For Cockatiels Reviewed

 Where should you not touch a cockatiel?

 There are a few general areas you should avoid touching your cockatiel, including their face, beak, and feathers.
-Cockatiels can become very stressed if they're touched in these areas, and it can also lead to them biting or plucking their feathers.
+Cockatiels can become very stressed if they’re touched in these areas, and it can also lead to them biting or plucking their feathers.
+It is important for birds to be comfortable with being handled, as this fosters a positive association with the trainer's hand and aids in harness training.

 You should also avoid handling your cockatiel if they’re sick or injured, as it will only aggravate their condition.
 In most cases, the best way to handle a cockatiel is through gentle petting on their back or chest.